Home

 • Constitutional Law on a Nuclear-free Austria [BGBl.
 I No. 149/1999].

-• Interventions in emergency as well as in existing exposure situations are required by the Intervention Ordinance [BGBl.
+• Interventions in emergency as well as in existing exposure situations are regulated by the Intervention Ordinance 2020 [BGBl.
 II Nr.
 343/2020].

 • The Medical Radiation Protection Ordinance [BGBl.
 II Nr.
-353/2020] regulates in more detail the protection of individuals against harm resulting from ionizing radiation in medicine.
+375/2017, last revised with BGBl.
+II Nr.
+265/2024] regulates in more detail the protection of individuals against harm resulting from ionizing radiation in medicine.

 Move to top button